ArchieMucharla/KMP-Search-Benchmark/README.md

 # Code

 All of our code can be found in `/src`.
+We defined our functions in `KMP.h` and our source code in `KMP.cpp`.

 # Running Instructions

-Running Instructions – You should provide full instructions on how to build and run your executable, including how to define the input data and output location for each method.
-You should also have instructions on how to build and run your test suite.
-It is in your best interest to make the instructions (and the running of your executables and tests) as simple and straightforward as possible.
+1. Start the CS 225 Docker container.
+2. Open our project in the CS 225 Docker container.
+3. To create the executable, run `mkdir build` followed by `cd build` and `cmake ..`
+4. Run the test cases with `./test`

 # Tests

 Our tests can be found in `/tests`.
+We have separated our tests into two overall sections:
+  Preprocessing Function Tests
+    a

+  KMP Search Tests

 # Data